 The military camp was built in a forest far from the city, but Bata, with a population of more than 250,000, grew rapidly between 2004 and 2016.
-The area around the base is now densely populated.
+The area around the base became densely populated.

-“And if they do, they are less likely to set off adjacent storehouses,” Conway said.
-“The blast radius around an explosive storehouse should be within the perimeter of the military base to reduce the risk to civilians in the case of an accidental detonation.”
+“The blast radius around an explosive storehouse should be within the perimeter of the military base to reduce the risk to civilians in the case of an accidental detonation,” Conway said.

-Unplanned explosions of stockpiles of ammunition and explosives at storage sites are a recurring problem with about 15 such explosions occurring globally each year.
-Citing data from Small Arms Survey, Reuters reported that unplanned explosions at munitions sites caused nearly 30,000 fatalities globally between 1979 and 2019.
+Unplanned explosions of ammunition and explosives stockpiles are a recurring problem with about 15 such explosions globally each year.
+Explosions at munitions sites caused nearly 30,000 fatalities globally between 1979 and 2019, Small Arms Survey reported.

 The most common factors in the blasts were lightning strikes and extreme heat, human handling errors, sabotage, fire, electrical issues, and chemical reactions within the stored ammunition.

-The Institute for Security Studies has suggested that governments test their stockpiles of munitions, ammunition and weapons for stability and properly handle any devices that do not perform to specifications.
+The Institute for Security Studies has suggested that governments test their stockpiles of munitions, ammunition and weapons for stability and properly handle any material that does not perform to specifications.